FAIR-BREIT/BREIT-DOC/README.md

 ### [fraction] category
-The [thickness] category has three key-value pairs, namely :
+The [thickness] category has three key-value pairs, which are summarized in the table below :

 | key          | default value  | value type                        |
 |:------------:|:--------------:|:---------------------------------:|